 Time is critical.
 Medical care is needed as fast as possible to prevent life-threatening burns and injuries.

-Parents and caretakers may have a hard time figuring out what's wrong with a young child who doesn't know the word for battery.
-In that situation, ask siblings or others around if they saw the child put anything in their mouth or what the kids have been playing with.
+Parents and caretakers may have a hard time figuring out what's wrong with a young child who doesn't know the word for “battery.”
+In that situation, ask siblings or others around if they saw the child put anything in their mouth or what they have been playing with.
 If in doubt, follow the steps below.

 How to childproof your home for button battery safety